 This month, our teams have made great progress in their simulated trek across the continent and the Russian plains.
-Once again taking to their bikes, our volunteers have sped around Wiltshire and burnt away calories in the gym.
+Once again taking to their bikes, visit this site our volunteers have sped around Wiltshire and burnt away calories in the gym.

 The aim is to cycle the same distance as Great Bustard chicks must travel in order to be released onto Salisbury Plain, all the way from Saratov oblast in Russia to the plains of Salisbury.
 The route is being cycled in two different directions: David Waters, GBG Director is heading east and The GBG team is cycling west from Saratov.
 The money raised will go towards buying a new four wheel drive vehicle – an essential item for the release site on Salisbury Plain.

 The weather in Russia can reach around -30°C at this time of year, and much of the terrain is open grassland and agricultural ground, making it infeasible to actually cycle the route.

 The GBG team heading west (the green icon on the map below) have racked up a total of 803 miles, thanks in no small part to their star cyclists, Bustard vet John Chitty and Allan-the machine-Goddard.
 In a massive improvement since last month, the GBG team have pulled ahead of David Waters and are now in Belarus.